 Increasing trend in the usage of orthopedic shoes:

-The global orthopedic shoes market has been experiencing growth due to increasing awareness about foot health and the rising prevalence of diabetes and other conditions that affect the feet.
+The global orthopedic shoes market, over the years, experienced tremendous growth due to increasing awareness about foot health.
+It was also due to the rising prevalence of diabetes and other conditions that affect the feet.
 While the older people population often represents a significant portion of orthotic shoe users due to age-related musculoskeletal changes, increased risk of diabetes, and other chronic conditions, increasing numbers of foot and ankle ailments have also propelled the demand for orthotic footwear among younger users.
-Historically, eventhough orthopedic shoes haven’t been viewed as fashionable, manufacturers are now focusing more on design alongside functionality.
+Historically, eventhough orthopedic shoes are not viewed as fashionable, manufacturers are now focusing more on design alongside functionality.
 With advancements in technology, there is an expected trend towards more personalized and customized orthotic solutions, incorporating modern materials and design techniques.